 Paul Ruffin Scarborough Associate Professor of Engineering

-Research Interests: Dr. You's research interest focus on computational systems biology & synthetic biology, including mathematical modeling of cellular networks; mechanisms of information processing by gene networks; design, modeling and construction of robust gene networks for applications in...
+Research Interests: Computational systems biology & synthetic biology, including mathematical modeling of cellular networks; mechanisms of information processing by gene networks; design, modeling and construction of robust gene networks for applications in engineering and medicine.

 Assistant Research Professor in the Department of Biomedical Engineering

 Research Interests: Satterwhite studies the genomics and epigenetics of environmental exposures in populations with clear health disparity.
 Her group identified the first genomic signature for pesticide exposure and is developing simple blood tests to diagnose early stage asymptomatic...